Walidadebayo/react-video-audio-player/CONTRIBUTING.md

 ### Reporting Bugs

 If you find a bug, please report it by opening an issue on the [GitHub repository](https://github.com/Walidadebayo/react-video-audio-player/issues).
-Include as much detail as possible, including steps to reproduce the bug, the expected behavior, and any relevant screenshots or code snippets.
+Include as much detail as possible, including steps to reproduce the bug, the expected behaviour, and any relevant screenshots or code snippets.

 ### Suggesting Features